Ant-honY-Richard/weekod_v1/weekod-nextjs/BUILD_FIXES.md

 - Updated main page component to await params
 - Applied to `/app/blog/[slug]/page.tsx`

+### 6. Next.js Metadata Type Compatibility
+**Error**: Object literal may only specify known properties, and 'publishedTime' does not exist in type 'Metadata' **Fix**: Removed invalid metadata properties from main metadata object
+- Removed `publishedTime` and `modifiedTime` from root metadata (these are OpenGraph-specific)
+- Kept `publishedTime` and `modifiedTime` in `openGraph` section where they belong
+- Applied to `/app/blog/[slug]/page.tsx` generateMetadata function

 ## ESLint Configuration Updated ✅

 ### Updated `.eslintrc.json`